 Katsu made a sort of huffing noise, but then his expression turned gradually contemplative, abstract, as he sought words for his thoughts.
 “She… she knows exactly what she wants and how she intends to get it.
 Not only in being a doctor, but in everything she does.”

 “Yeah, that does sound like her,” Sano nodded.
 “She goes right for whatever she wants.”
-He’d only ever seen her flummoxed about what she hoped to gain out of life back when he’d first met her, including the time she’d spent desiring Kenshin but observing his clear preferences elsewhere.
+He’d only ever seen her flummoxed about what she hoped to gain from life back when he’d first met her, including the time she’d spent desiring Kenshin but observing his clear preferences elsewhere.
 Of course Sano was not about to mention this to Katsu, who would only mope over that old attachment and start morbidly looking for signs of its continued existence.
 Instead he remarked, “Saitou does that too.”

 “Yes, I remember,” Katsu said dryly, “how he went right for you when you guys first met.”

 “I wish he had!
 Oh, you mean with a sword.”

 “But that’s still part of the same thing, though… he was trying to make a point, and he just went right for the best way to make it.
 And, you know, he could have killed me.”